tbvanderwoude/ridsans/docs/mantid-notes.md

 ## 2. Setup and reduction algorithm
 There is a C++ API used by older algorithms and a newer Python API that appears to be used typically now.
 For instance, [SetupHFIRReduction](https://github.com/mantidproject/mantid/blob/ff859df4a5faa6fa5e3cecb8f2efeb4c4aa53864/Framework/WorkflowAlgorithms/src/SetupHFIRReduction.cpp) is written in C++ whereas [HFIRSANSReduction](https://github.com/mantidproject/mantid/blob/25060ccc17bbc3bba4ed9c564b9407fa84395513/Framework/PythonInterface/plugins/algorithms/WorkflowAlgorithms/HFIRSANSReduction.py) is written in Python.
 Both interfaces can subscribe algorithms to the `AlgorithmFactory`, making the distinction invisible when using them (except for performance etc.).
 This `AlgorithmFactory` contains the algorithms which are executed by the `Reducer`.

+## 3. Bolts and nuts of monochromatic Sans

+GPSANS etc. use a custom XML format called Spice2D.
+This is loaded by [LoadSpice2D](https://github.com/mantidproject/mantid/blob/c581f90f7efa314220c83ad80b7f332baec7a80f/Framework/DataHandling/src/LoadSpice2D.cpp).
+This creates a WorkSpace2D.
+"Note that this type of data doesn't use TOD, so that we use a single dummy bin in X. Each detector is defined as a spectrum of length 1."

+Workspaces can be created using [CreateWorkspace](https://docs.mantidproject.org/nightly/algorithms/CreateWorkspace-v1.html#algm-createworkspace), using the trick used by LoadSpice2D to simply have a single bin per